 - 1. Upper School students may not be dropped off prior to 7:15 a.m. unless required for athletics or meeting a teacher for tutorials.
 Brook Hill is not liable for students who arrive on campus before school hours. - 2.
 Students who are not picked up immediately after school will be asked to wait inside The Commons until transportation arrives.
-This excludes students

-- participating in athletics or other school activities.
+This excludes students participating in athletics or other school activities.
 Brook Hill is not liable for students who remain on campus after school hours. - 3.
 When a student needs to depart from school early for an appointment, the parent must send a note, email or call the Attendance Office as early in the day as possible.
-Students will need to sign out in the Attendance Office.
+Students will need to sign out in the

+- Attendance Office.
 Students are responsible for missed work when leaving early. - 4.
 Once a student arrives on school property, he/she may not leave until the appropriate dismissal time unless otherwise approved by the administration with parent contact and permission. - 5.
 Upon arrival, students may not miss any class, assembly, chapel, pep rally, lunch or any other scheduled event for any reason without prior administrative approval. - 6.
-If students become ill during the day, they are to get a pass from their teacher and report to the clinic where the nurse will contact the parent to determine if it is necessary for the student to go home early. - 7.
+Students skipping classes/activities will face disciplinary action.
+Any missed classwork due to skipping will result in a zero, including tests, quizzes, and labs. - 7.
+If students become ill during the day, they are to get a pass from their teacher and report to the clinic where the nurse will contact the parent to determine if it is necessary for the student to go home early. - 8.
 Please note the section below entitled "Pre-Approved Absences" for guidelines that govern students requesting college days.
 Pre-approved absence request forms are available in the Attendance Office and Academic Office and on the school website under "Parent Resources."